rails/rails/guides/source/active_record_validations.md

 ### Listing Validators

-If you want to find out all of the validators for a given objects, look no further than `validators`.
+If you want to find out all of the validators for a given objects, you can use `validators`.

 For example, if we have the following model using a custom validator and a built-in validator: